LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 that also fails, the compiler tries the Prolog dialect specific expansion predicate definitions if defined in the adapter file.

+.. index:: single: begin_of_file
+.. index:: single: end_of_file

+When using an hook object to expand the terms of a source file, two virtual terms are generated: ``begin_of_file`` and ``end_of_file``.
+These terms allow the user to define term-expansions before and after the actual source file terms.

 Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
 The Logtalk library includes support for two basic expansion workflows: a pipeline of hook objects, where the